dlkakbs/biomed-research/README.md

 - Selective output policy instead of forced answers
 - Traceable research stages from intake to report resolution

+This makes it a strong example of how agentic systems can support real-world, low-value, high-frequency knowledge work.

+## Hackathon Track Alignment

+Veliora aligns most directly with the following Arc hackathon tracks:

+### 🧮 Usage-Based Compute Billing

+Veliora prices research as a sequence of smaller paid actions.

+How it aligns:
+- the PI agent triggers discrete research tasks such as literature retrieval, DrugDB screening, pathway analysis, red-team review, and evaluator review,
+- these actions can be paid individually through **x402 + Circle Gateway**,
+- this makes pricing proportional to actual workflow activity rather than a flat subscription model.

+Why it matters:
+Biomedical research is a chain of specialized steps with different cost and value profiles.
+Veliora turns that into a usage-based economic model.

+### 🛒 Real-Time Micro-Commerce Flow

+Veliora creates a real-time buyer and seller flow inside the research pipeline.

+How it aligns:
+- the client funds a research job in **USDC**,
+- the PI agent then purchases specific research actions from internal or external service layers,
+- the workflow is reviewed,
+- and the final result is either delivered or rejected with refund behavior.

+Why it matters:
+Economic activity is triggered by the workflow itself, step by step, as the research run progresses.

+### 🤖 Agent-to-Agent Payment Loop

+Veliora demonstrates machine-driven economic coordination between specialized roles.

+How it aligns:
+- the **PI agent** acts as the orchestrator and budget manager,
+- specialist agents and seller endpoints contribute literature, DrugDB, pathway, red-team, and review work,
+- value moves through the system as agents request, perform, and validate work in sequence.

+Why it matters:
+Veliora shows that agents are coordinating paid actions, consuming services, and participating in an economically meaningful workflow.

+### 🪙 Per-API Monetization Engine

+Veliora can also be understood as a biomedical per-request monetization model.

+How it aligns:
+- research steps can be exposed as paid API-style actions,
+- each call can be priced independently in USDC,
+- the x402 flow supports per-request charging for valuable research operations.

+Why it matters:
+This turns domain-specific biomedical services into monetizable, composable building blocks instead of a single monolithic product.

+### Strongest Track Fit

+1. **Usage-Based Compute Billing**
+2. **Real-Time Micro-Commerce Flow**

+Secondary alignment:
+- **Agent-to-Agent Payment Loop**
+- **Per-API Monetization Engine**

 ---

 ## Problem